tysweet/advanced-redux-fetch-practice/README.md

 ### Setup
 * Fork, Clone, yarn install, yarn start
-* Do Not use the instructions as your guide for what code to type, use the reference guide project (address book)
+* Do Not use the instructions as your guide for what code to type, use the checklist

 ### Use local api
 * http://localhost:4001/products